microsoft/vscode-dev-containers/README.md

 **Notice** support for this scenario is not yet implemented.
 The intent is that in this case a user only has to define the tool stack but doesn´t have to create a Dockerfile.

 For this setup the `.vscode/devContainer.json` defines the following attributes:
-- `stack`: the tool and runtime stack should be provisioned in the container.
+- `image`: the tool and runtime stack should be provisioned in the container.
 There will be a set of predefined stacks.
 - `appPort`: an application port that is opened by the container, that is, when the container supports running a server that is listening at a particular port.
 - `extensions`: a set of extensions (given as an array of extension IDs) that should be installed into the container. .